jdingel/econ6905/assignments/assignment_1/readme.md

 Here are a few notes on getting started in Julia:

 -   I recommend that you read the QuantEcon.org lectures on [Programming in Julia](https://lectures.quantecon.org/jl/index_learning_julia.html) to get started.
--   To install Julia on your own machine, download Julia 1.9 from
+-   To install Julia on your own machine, download Julia 1.10 or newer from
     <https://julialang.org/downloads>.
 -	You should need to install very few packages to complete this assignment.
 You might use Optim.jl.
 	You might also consider those that are [dependencies for the QuantEcon package](https://github.com/QuantEcon/QuantEcon.jl/blob/master/REQUIRE) and those listed as [Useful Libraries](https://lectures.quantecon.org/jl/julia_libraries.html) by QuantEcon.